Thomas Liddell (principal): Life

-He left Edinburgh in 1841 to sail to Canada, where he was appointed the first Principal of Queen's College, Kingston.
+In 1841, he left Edinburgh for Canada where he was appointed the first Principal of Queen's College, Kingston.
 Here he worked with only one other member of staff, Peter Colin Campbell.
 Due to issues arising from the Disruption of 1843 in Scotland, funding dried up.
 Liddell resigned in 1846 and returned to Scotland.

 He was minister of Lochmaben in Dumfries and Galloway from 1850 to 1880.
 He died in Edinburgh on 11 June 1880.

 Family

 He was married to Susan Ann Jane Stewart, with whom he had two daughters.

 Recognition

 A street in Kingston, Ontario is named for him.